livetribe/livetribe-plugins/README.rst

 About
 =====

-The LiveTribe Plugins distribution contains a simple python plugin framework.
+The LiveTribe Plugins distribution contains a simple Python plugin framework.

 Issues / Questions / Feedback